 - profiled (profile installation and management daemon)

-For gathering logs with additional verbosity or using devices without Apple Configurator, Apple has an additional tool which is available to all Apple Developers.
-After creating a free or paid Apple Developer account, use the sysdiagnose (Unredacted) tool which can gather these logs using both macOS and Windows devices.
+Sysdiagnose is a type of log which contains additional verbosity and is useful in more complex troubleshooting scenarios.
+Apple has instructions to enable this logging which is available to all Apple Developers.
+After creating a free or paid Apple Developer account, use the sysdiagnose (Unredacted) tool which can gather these logs using both macOS and Windows devices, or can be pulled directly from the iOS device itself.